hectorrojas4/phpdevbox/README.md

 # phpdevbox
-PHP development environment using Docker with Debian and PHP 7.3-fpm.<br>
+PHP development environment using Docker with Debian and PHP 7.4-fpm.<br>
-The configuration of this Docker includes SSMTP and Mailhog to test the sending of emails in the local environment
+The configuration of this Docker includes Postfix and Mailhog to test the sending of emails in the local environment

 ## Create a new PHP project
 Create a new folder for your project and copy the docker-compose.yml file into it.